fleschutz/PowerShell/Docs/hibernate.md

-## hibernate.ps1 - Enables hibernate mode for the local computer (needs admin rights)
+## hibernate.ps1 - Hibernates the computer

-This PowerShell script enables hibernate mode for the local computer.
-It needs admin rights.
+This PowerShell script enables hibernate mode for the local computer immediately.

 ## Parameters
 ```powershell